 This adds further depth and character to your brand, bringing it to life and allowing it to speak to the world, simultaneously setting the tone in which you’d like the world to communicate with the brand.

-Lastly, remember to stay consistent all throughout the brand book.
+- Lastly, remember to stay consistent throughout the brand book.
 Things that may at first glance seem unrelated – such as your color palette and the typography – should all come together like pieces of a puzzle to construct a cohesive, uniform picture of the brand.

-- Go through the brand manual with your colleagues so that they, too, can get a comprehensive image of the brand and what it stands for.
+- Go through the brand manual with your colleagues so they, too, can get a comprehensive image of the brand and what it stands for.
 Make sure that you get feedback and make changes if necessary.